John-Bernardo-Laboratory/John-Bernardo-Laboratory/README.md

 - **Hardware Design**: Development of hardware prototypes and systems.
 - **Thesis Prototypes**: Assistance with creating prototypes for academic projects.
 - **Consulting**: Expert advice and solutions for technology and electronics projects.
+- **Music Production and Mastering**: Services for music production and audio mastering.
+- **Web Development**: Full-stack development for creating and maintaining websites and web applications.

 ## Contact Information
 - **LinkedIn:** www.linkedin.com/in/john-bernardo-867a20319